conversations – Interview by Anika Meier – 15.03.2023

 IG: For me personally, the best version of AI may have already been developed.
 Already there are new versions of Stable Diffusion that I like less than the earlier ones.
 The problems engineers and developers are trying to solve in AI will likely bring greater uniformity and predictability.
 From an engineering and product perspective, this makes sense.
 However, as a chaotic, generative medium for creative practice, it’s highly problematic.
 Twenty years ago, some of us began coding to subvert the software application interface and error correction algorithms (undo/redo).
 These software innovations eliminated generative and expressive potential (human creative innovations).

 In my experience, humans are most creative when they are improvising and solving problems with some risk or loss involved.
 When you can undo or redo ad nauseam or be assured that every AI hand will have five perfectly formed fingers, that risk goes away, as does the chance to synthesize new, original solutions.

 In regard to "normal and common," I wouldn’t be surprised if more people are already making art with AI than with paint.

-Currently, Greenberg is Director of the Center of Creative Computation and Professor at SMU, with a joint appointment in the Meadows School of the Arts and the Lyle School of Engineering.
-He wrote the first major language reference on the Processing programming language, Processing: Creative Coding and Computational Art, (Berkeley, CA: friends of ED, 2007) and two subsequent creative coding texts.
+Currently, Greenberg is Director of the Center for Creative Computation and Professor at SMU, with a joint appointment in the Meadows School of the Arts and the Lyle School of Engineering.